top of page

 Typical expectations of this genre

-There doesn’t seem to be much good data for comedy books specifically, although a general consensus is that commercial and literary novels should sit between 80,000–110,000 words.
 It is likely that a comedy book would want to sit somewhere on the lower end of this word count as these books are more designed for entertainment purposes.

-A reader looking to enjoy something easy and entertaining is likely the target audience here, although this may not be the case with dramedies, where the read might enjoy a darker tone with some lighter elements.
+A reader looking to enjoy something easy and entertaining is likely the target audience here, although this may not be the case with dramedies, where the audience might enjoy a darker tone with some lighter elements.

 There is no real target audience for comedy, as it can be adapted to appeal to any person or any sensibility.
-It will likely rely on the sub-genre accompanying the comedy elements.
+It will likely rely on the subgenre accompanying the comedy elements.

 Is this genre currently in fashion?

 However, I firmly believe a good comedy story is always popular.
-It is likely that comedy itself is not a popular or bestselling genre due to how subjective humour is.
+It's likely that comedy itself is not a popular or bestselling genre due to how subjective humour is.
 The majority of people can recognise a horror as a horror, even if the nature of the story isn’t scary to them.
-However, it is easy for a person to miss a comedic scene that doesn’t meet their personal sensibilities.

 Conclusion